Saturday, February 27, 2010

 CJ: Hans was livid that his superiors had decided to send him to their Assessment Center (AC), and if he passed he would lose much of the freedom he enjoyed in his job.

-In Out of the Box Coaching Field Guide I show how to move clients from either/or to both/and thinking.
 People with Hans' personality style have the either/or belief, "either I'm strong or I'm vulnerable."
 Thus Hans saw the AC as a place "where they torture people for several days by observing how they respond to stressful situations."
 He assumed he would be at the mercy of the assessors, a vulnerability that triggered his personality's toggle-switch thinking ("If they're not with me, they're against me").

-CJ's fieldwork was to coach Hans into both/and thinking, which he did quite well yet in a different way than I might have done.
-I help clients identify the "X" and the "Y" that are apparently incompatible, explore the underlying objectives, then ask themselves, "How could I do both X and Y?"
-CJ helped Hans reframe the belief that if he was vulnerable he was out of control, but accomplished this by getting Hans to do a role switch, a technique from CJ's training in psychodrama (similar to the Gestalt empty-chair technique).
+CJ wanted to coach Hans into both/and thinking, which he did quite well, yet in a different way than I might have done.
+I told him I help clients identify the "X" and the "Y" that are apparently incompatible, explore the underlying objectives, then ask themselves, "How could I do both X and Y?"

 CJ: I knew Hans was concerned the assessors would "seek out weaknesses and bore into them," which offended his need for fairness.
 As I wrote our agenda on a flip chart, I invited him to move to my chair and to imagine himself as his AC assessor.
 I interviewed the "assessor" about his approach, how he'd treat Hans, what he'd look for in his assessment – keeping the questions and tone light.